JHorcasitas/rl_feature_selection/README.md

 ## Introduction

 This project is an implementation of the paper ["Feature Selection Using Reinfocement Learning"](https://arxiv.org/pdf/2101.09460.pdf) and aims to tackle credit card fraud detection using Reinforcement Learning (RL).
 The RL agent learns optimal feature selection strategies to classify fraudulent transactions effectively.
+For a comprehensive explanation of the model, please refer to [this](https://arturohorcasitas.com/articles/rl_feature_selection) post.

 ## Getting Started